A. Hiring policies

-Staff members are subject to discharge for misconduct that includes but is not limited to such offenses that appear to have caused, or appear likely to cause, serious and lasting harm to another person or the college.
-Among the offenses that may fall into this category are: fraud; theft; insubordination; dishonesty, unacceptable job performance; unauthorized release of confidential college data or information; professional misconduct; abuse of a spouse; child; or student; sexual misconduct, including sexual relations outside marriage; abuse or derogation on the basis of race, ethnicity, gender or other violation of the policy on discrimination and harassment; immoderate anger, slander, or verbal abuse; abuse of alcohol or other drugs; persistent use of profane or obscene language; and intentional destruction of the college's property or another staff member's property.
+Staff members are subject to discharge for misconduct that includes but is not limited to such offenses that appear to have caused, or appear likely to cause, serious and lasting harm to another person or the university.
+Among the offenses that may fall into this category are: fraud; theft; insubordination; dishonesty, unacceptable job performance; unauthorized release of confidential university data or information; professional misconduct; abuse of a spouse, child, or student; sexual misconduct, including sexual relations outside marriage; abuse or derogation on the basis of race, ethnicity, gender or other violation of the policy on discrimination and harassment; immoderate anger, slander, or verbal abuse; abuse of alcohol or other drugs; persistent use of profane or obscene language; and intentional destruction of the university’s property or another staff member’s property.

 Staff members are subject to corrective action for other less serious misconduct such as, but not limited to, improper work performance, discourteous behavior, absenteeism, tardiness or other violations of university policies or standards of conduct.